supersamiaiorg/frontend-app/replit.md

 The backend uses Express.js with TypeScript.
 It provides API endpoints for triggering analysis (`POST /api/trigger`), receiving webhook callbacks (`POST /api/analysis/callback`), streaming real-time updates via SSE (`GET /api/stream`), fetching results (`GET /api/results`), and retrieving analysis history (`GET /api/history`).
 The system employs a non-polling architecture where the backend calls an n8n webhook, which then posts results back to the application.
 Real-time updates are pushed to the frontend via SSE, with automatic polling fallback when SSE fails (common in published environments).

 **Environment Detection**: The callback URL is automatically determined based on the runtime environment.
-In deployed/published apps, it detects `REPLIT_DEPLOYMENT`, `REPL_SLUG`, and `REPL_OWNER` environment variables to construct the correct `https://<slug>.<owner>.replit.app` URL.
+In deployed/published apps, it detects `REPLIT_DEPLOYMENT === "1"` and parses `REPLIT_DOMAINS` to extract the published `.replit.app` domain (e.g., `https://supersami-analysis.rolfgroenewold.replit.app`).
 In development, it uses `PUBLIC_BASE_URL` from workspace secrets or defaults to `http://localhost:5000`.
 This ensures n8n callbacks are routed to the correct environment without manual configuration.
+Resolution order: REPLIT_DOMAINS → PUBLIC_BASE_URL → localhost.

 ### Data Storage